mongodb/docs/source/commands.rst

      .. warning::

-        Always have a backup before performing server maintenance such as the ``compact`` operation.
+        Always have an up-to-date backup before performing server maintenance such as the ``compact`` operation.

    - ``compact`` requires a small amount of additional diskspace while running but unlike :command:`repairDatabase` it does *not* free